 Having good staff is essential for the success of a service and retaining staff for extended periods is important, especially if the person has a disability such as autism when ability to understand and communicate and provide consistency can be vital.

-PaRA Co-operative has mainly recruited staff by word of mouth - people who were known to the parents because they had worked with their children at school, day programs or respite, or who were recommended by existing staff.
-SILC may be able to assist families to identify good staff.
+Some SILC houses recruit staff by word of mouth - people who were known to the parents because they had worked with their children at school, day programs or respite, or who were recommended by existing staff.
+Most SILC homes advertise on recruitment platforms such as Care Careers and Ethical Jobs.
 Hire Up offers a service to match staff to people with disabilities.

 Workers compensation insurance, public liability and third party person (motor vehicle) are compulsory.